benoitkugler/gomacro/readme.md

 ### A go tool to analyze your code and generate boilerplate in various formats

-This module provides a tool taking Go code as input, and generating boilerplate code in the following formats :
+This module provides a tool taking Go code as input and generating boilerplate code in the following formats :

-- Go : JSON support for union types, SQL CRUD operations and utility data structure.
+- Go : JSON support for union types (`generator/gounions`), SQL CRUD operations and utility data structure.
 - SQL (Postgres) : creation statements and JSON validation functions
 - TypeScript : type definitions and Axios API
-- Dart : type definitions and JSON routines
+- Dart : type definitions and JSON routines (`generator/dart`)

 ## Module overview

 ### `analysis`

 This package provides an extension of the standard `go/types` package with support for enums, union types and time and date.
 It knows nothing about the output targets, but serves as a shared base.

+Package `analysis/httpapi` provides a scanner to extract API urls and types.
+It only supports the Echo framework, but is modular, so that adding support for other framework should be quick.

 ### `generator`